google/flax/examples/cloud/README.md

 The training is implemented in a shell that is run on the VM after startup by setting the `startup_script_file` in the metadata.
-The script opens a TMUX session, installs Flax repository from Github with all dependencies, and then runs the training in parallel with `gsutil rsync` that copies the training artifacts in a storage bucket.
+The script opens a TMUX session, installs Flax repository from Github with all dependencies, and then runs the training in parallel with `gcloud storage rsync` that copies the training artifacts in a storage bucket.

 The advantage of this approach is that every training is run in a single VM